nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 Each transfer operation defines both a set of token owners that send tokens (senders) and a set of token owners that receive tokens (receivers).
 Token owner contracts MAY implement either an `fa2_token_sender` or `fa2_token_receiver` hook interface.
-Permission behavior MAY call sender and/or receiver hooks which can approve the transaction or reject it by failing.
+Sender and/or receiver hooks can approve the transaction or reject it by failing.
 If such a hook is invoked and failed, the whole transfer operation MUST fail.

-Token owner permission may be configured to behave in one of the following ways:
+Token owner permission can be configured to behave in one of the following ways:

-* Ignore the owner hook interface.

-* Treat the owner hook interface as optional.
-If a token owner contract implements a corresponding hook interface, it gets invoked.
-If the hook interface is not implemented, it gets ignored.

-* Treat the owner hook interface as required.
-If a token owner contract implements a corresponding hook interface, it gets invoked.
-If the hook interface is not implemented, the entire transfer transaction gets rejected.

-Token owner behavior is defined as follows:

 ```ocaml
 type owner_hook_policy =